 The risk of termites, also known as white ants, should not be underestimated.
 Of all the pests we are likely to encounter, this one has by far the greatest capacity to damage our homes!

-All our pest control technicians are trained, licensed and experienced in termite detection and eradication.
+All our pest control technicians are trained, licensed and experienced in termite prevention, detection and eradication.

 While termites are harmless to our personal health they can be an extremely destructive pest of our homes and other timber structures.